-- The negative impact of boredom in someone’s life can be: acting compulsively, using drugs or alcohol, mindlessly use social media or the internet, procrastinate, and indirectly can lead to low self esteem.
+- The negative impact of boredom in someone’s life can be: acting compulsively, using drugs or alcohol, mindlessly using social media or the internet, procrastinating, and indirectly can lead to low self esteem.

 - Relationships Between Boredom Proneness, Mindfulness, Anxiety, Depression, and Substance Use, Nicole LePera, M.A., The New School for Social Research, 2011, Vol. 8, No.2

 - Fenomenologia plictiselii școlare, Götz, T., Frenzel, A.C., Zeitschrift für Entwicklungspsychologie und Pädagogische Psychologie (2006), 38, pp. 149-153.

 - Types of boredom: An experience sampling approach, Goetz, T., Frenzel, A.C., Hall, N.C. et al. Motiv Emot (2014) 38: 401.

 - Yael K. Goldberg, John D. Eastwood, Jennifer LaGuardia, and James Danckert (2011).
 Boredom: An Emotional Experience Distinct from Apathy, Anhedonia, or Depression.
 Journal of Social and Clinical Psychology: Vol. 30, No. 6, pp. 647-666